Women's and Gender Studies (WGST)

 Women's and Gender Studies Courses

 WGST 112.
 Introduction to LGBT/Queer Studies This course is an introduction to the interdisciplinary examination of sexual desires, sexual orientations, and the concept of sexuality generally, with a particular focus on the construction of lesbian, gay, bisexual, and transgender identities.
 The course will look specifically at how these identities interact with other phenomena such as government, family, and popular culture.
 In exploring sexual diversity, we will highlight the complexity and variability of sexualities, both across different historical periods, and in relation to identities of race, class, and ethnicity.
-6 cr., HU, RAD; HI, IDS, FallA.
-Russo
+6 cr., HU, RAD; HI, IDS, Not offered in 2013-2014.

 WGST 210.
 Sexuality and Religious Controversies in the United States and Beyond From pulpits to political campaigns, notions of sexuality are deployed in religious discourse to develop definitions of morality, ethics, family, marriage, gender, citizenship, civil liberties, righteousness and sinfulness.
 Religious concepts have also been used as creative tools to repress, liberate, legislate, and re-vision various conceptions of sexuality.
 This course will examine the ways in which religious ideologies, theologies, motivations, and practices function in both public and private contexts in debates over a range of topics, including homosexuality, abortion, and public comportment.
 We will consider questions about how ideas of sexuality are established as normative through scriptural, ritual, and rhetorical devices.
-6 cr., HU; HI, IDS, Offered in alternate years.
-Not offered in 2012-2013.
+6 cr., HU, RAD; HI, IDS, Offered in alternate years.
+SpringS.
+Sippy

 WGST 315.
 Queer Ethnographies Across Latin America and the Caribbean This course focuses on the history and culture of non-normative gender and sexualities across Latin America, the Caribbean and its diaspora.
 Our focus will question the changing meanings and boundaries of gender and sexuality and their dynamics with race, sex and class across the continent, through the exploration of queer ethnographies primarily.
 Students will complete the course with a more complex understanding of the historical and cultural embeddedness of sexual identities, practices and communities in the Americas.
-6 cr., SS, RAD; SI, IS, WinterA.
-Russo
+6 cr., SS, RAD; SI, IS, Not offered in 2013-2014.